 Questcor Pharmaceuticals, Inc. (the "Company" or "Questcor") is a pharmaceutical company that markets two commercial products, H.P.
 Acthar® Gel (repository corticotropin injection) and Doral® (quazepam).
 H.P.
-Acthar Gel ("Acthar") is an injectable drug that is approved for the treatment of certain disorders with an inflammatory component, including the treatment of exacerbations associated with multiple sclerosis ("MS").
+Acthar Gel ("Acthar") is an injectable drug that is approved for the treatment of certain disorders with an inflammatory component, including the treatment of exacerbations associated with multiple sclerosis ("MS"), and the treatment of Nephrotic Syndrome.
 In addition, Acthar is not indicated for, but is used in treating patients with infantile spasms ("IS"), a rare form of refractory childhood epilepsy, and opsoclonus myoclonus syndrome, a rare autoimmune-related childhood neurological disorder.
 Doral is indicated for the treatment of insomnia characterized by difficulty in falling asleep, frequent nocturnal awakenings, and/or early morning awakenings.
 The Company is also developing QSC-001, a unique orally disintegrating tablet formulation of hydrocodone bitartrate and acetaminophen for the treatment of moderate to moderately severe pain in patients with swallowing difficulties.

 In August 2007, the Company announced its Acthar-centric business strategy.
 As part of the new strategy, the Company implemented a new pricing level for Acthar which took effect August 27, 2007.
 The Company also expanded its sponsorship of Acthar patient assistance and co-pay assistance programs, which provide an important safety net for uninsured and under-insured patients using Acthar, and established a group of product service consultants and medical science liaisons to work with healthcare providers who administer Acthar.
-As a result, the Company is not aware of a single patient who needs Acthar but has not been able to access it.
-This was not the case before the Company's strategy change.
-Because the Company is now economically viable, the Company has significantly improved its ability to maintain the long-term availability of Acthar and fund important medical research projects for which it can provide needed financial support.
-The Company has been working closely with the neurology community to identify promising new projects for which it can provide needed financial support.
-The Company is providing support to leading researchers in their efforts to better understand the underlying disease processes that cause infantile spasms, a subject for which there has been little research funding in recent decades.
-The Company is also in discussions with experts in other disease states with high unmet medical needs for which there is a potential therapeutic role for Acthar.